 San Antonio’s Grid Capacity and Electric Vehicle Adoption Show Promising Trends

-Many renewable energy experts are predicting that most consumers will drive electric vehicles, compared to the paltry 3-5% of drivers using them in the United States today.
-In fact, AAA reports that as many as 20% of Americans will make their next vehicle on an electric vehicle.
+Many renewable energy experts are predicting that most consumers will drive electric vehicles, compared to the paltry 3-5 percent of drivers using them in the United States today.
+In fact, AAA reports that as many as 20 percent of Americans will make their next vehicle on an electric vehicle.

 The cost of electric cars is also likely to decrease as adoption increases.
 In fact, some market analysts predict that electric cars will be cheaper than conventional vehicles by 2026, another potential economic upside.